In-ground vs. above-ground: Which pool type is right for you?

 When making a major home investment, you should also consider what, if any, value it will add to your home.
 It’s long been thought that pools don’t add anything to a home’s value, but if you live in a hot weather climate like Texas or Florida, a pool may be an attractive selling point for potential buyers—and well worth the investment for you in the long run.
 This is also where an above-ground pool may be a better option for resale, as it’s much easier (and more affordable) for future buyers to remove than an in-ground pool.

-If you’re ready to take the plunge into your backyard water oasis, contact a licensed, reputable swimming pool installation company who can help you determine the best pool type for your home and your budget.
+If you’re ready to transform your backyard into a water oasis, contact a licensed, reputable swimming pool installation company who can help you determine the best pool type for your home and your budget.